 Culloden Hotel & Spa

-Enjoy a luxurious overnight escape to the Culloden Estate & Spa from Friday 17th July.
+Enjoy a luxurious escape to the Culloden Estate & Spa.
 This magnificent hotel is just six miles from Belfast and boasts stunning views over Belfast Lough and across County Antrim.

 The Culloden stands in 12 acres of beautiful secluded gardens and woodland and offers a fabulous range of dining options including Vespers Restaurant serving modern cuisine using only the finest and freshest local ingredients; The Lough Bar offering light snacks and the hotel’s famous decadent Afternoon Tea and the Cultra Inn, a cosy bar and bistro which nestles within the Estate and is perfect for a tasty lunch, evening meal or pint by the fireside.